Nyumat/NyumatFlix/README.md

 ## 🤝 Contributing 🤝

 Contributions are welcome.
 I'm currently working on a test suite so that contributions can be made easier without breaking NyumatFlix.
-If you have any questions, feel free to open an issue.
+If you have any questions, bug findings, or feature requests, feel free to open an issue.

 ## 📄 License 📄

 [MIT](LICENSE)

+## ⚠️ Disclaimer ⚠️

+> [!CAUTION]
+> NyumatFlix is a project for educational purposes only.
+It is not intended for commercial use.
+The project is not affiliated with The Movie Database (TMDb) or FMHY.
+Additionally, this project does not host any media content, as the streams are provided by FMHY.
+For DMCA takedown requests, please contact FMHY, not me.